mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 IPF as an X Client
 ==================
 IPF is built on top of the X Window System and uses the facilities of an X window manager of your choice.
 (However, the recommended window manager is Motif.)
-In the figure below, you can see that both the X server and the GUI part of IPF reside on the user’s computer.
-Another client that is always present on the user’s computer is the user’s window manager.
+In the figure below, you can see that both the X server and the GUI part of IPF reside on the user's computer.
+Another client that is always present on the user's computer is the user's window manager.
 This is not shown in the figure below, however.
-In most configurations, the "engine" (``ipfsrv``) part of IPF resides on the user’s computer, but may, as shown below, reside on some other computer across the LAN.
+In most configurations, the "engine" (``ipfsrv``) part of IPF resides on the user's computer, but may, as shown below, reside on some other computer across the LAN.

-When you start up IPF, the GUI initializes itself, initializes ``ipfsrv``, and then brings up IPF’s window interface.
+When you start up IPF, the GUI initializes itself, initializes ``ipfsrv``, and then brings up IPF's window interface.

 .. figure:: ../img/Powerflow_GUI_Communication.png